VoiceThread/nativescript-plugins/packages/nativescript-camera/README.md

   ......
 ```

-3. Hook into camera events to handle videos and photos taken events along with other useful events.
+3. Hook into camera events to handle videos and photos capture events along with other useful events.

 ```javascript
 this.cam.on(CameraPlus.errorEvent, args => {